 |SOC 575||Sociological Perspectives on the Life Course and Aging||3|

-Select one course aimed at understanding the social, cultural, and linguistic needs of patients.
+Complete one course aimed at understanding the social, cultural, and linguistic needs of patients:

 |AFRICAN 201||Introduction to African Literature||3|

 |AFRICAN 230||Introduction to Yoruba Life and Culture||3|

 |AFRICAN/AFROAMER/HISTORY/POLI SCI 297||African and African-American Linkages: An Introduction||4|

 |AFROAMER 151||Introduction to Contemporary Afro-American Society||3|

 |AFROAMER 155||They: Race in American Literature||3|